 Approval for the GM pine field test (ERMA200479) (pdf, 325 kb)

-Latest Annual report for this field test (pdf, 143 kb)
+Latest Annual Report for this field test (pdf,105kb)

 sheep and goats which therapeutic proteins in milk or have altered